SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

 Prerequisites
 -------------

-The setup required to develop plugins for Sponge is quite simple and requires three things.
+The setup required to develop the Sponge Forge Mod is quite simple and requires three things.

 - Java JDK installed
 - IDE of your choice installed